Types Of Branding Strategies: Key Highlights

 Which Type Of Branding Strategy Is Right For You?

-There’s no one-size-fit of all branding strategy for a single industry.
+There’s no one-size-fits-all branding strategy for a single industry.
 While personal branding might work best for a local attorney with one location, for example, corporate branding might be a better fit for a large-scale law firm with 100 locations around the country.

 When choosing a strategy for your brand, consider: